pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

    :align: center

-On wizard page four, add another Network Adapter and select the WAN and LAN virtual switches for each of the network adapters.
+On wizard page four, add another Network Adapter and select the WAN and LAN port groups for each of the network adapters.
 Modify other virtual machine settings to your liking.
 For best performance, we recommend using VMXNET 3 type of adapters instead of E1000.
 However, with VMXNET 3 interfaces type you will have to manually